zota/php-sdk/README.md

 - `logger.php` - DefaultLogger usage

 ## Resources
-The Zotapay API guide can be found on the official API Documentation pages for [deposit](https://doc.zotapay.com/deposit/1.0/) and [payout](https://doc.zotapay.com/payout/1.0/) operations.
+The Zota API guide can be found on the official API Documentation pages for [deposit](https://doc.zota.com/deposit/1.0/) and [payout](https://doc.zota.com/payout/1.0/) operations.

 ## Support
-This SDK is supported by Zotapay.
-For sign-up and sales inquiries, please contact sales@zotapay.com.
-For Support, please use support@zotapay.com and include customer identifiable information, along with a description of the issue.
+This SDK is supported and maintaned by Zota.
+For sign-up and sales inquiries, please contact sales@zota.com.
+For Support, please use support@zota.com and include customer identifiable information, along with a description of the issue.